Available in Classic and VPC

 View policy details

-To view a policy's details, follow these steps:
+To view a policy's details:

-Enter the policy in the search area in the top right corner of the page, or select the product associated with the policy.
+> Services > Management & Governance > Sub Account > Policies. - Enter the policy in the search area in the top right corner of the page, or select the product associated with the policy.

-You can check the policy details.
+- You can check the policy details.

 Edit policies

-- In the NAVER Cloud Platform console, click Services > Management & Governance > Sub Account > Policies in order.
+> Services > Management & Governance > Sub Account > Policies. - Click the policy name in the policy list.

-- Click the [Edit] button from the policy details page.
+- Click [Edit] from the Policy details page.

 Delete policies

-- In the NAVER Cloud Platform console, click Services > Management & Governance > Sub Account > Policies in order.
+> Services > Management & Governance > Sub Account > Policies. - Click the policy name in the policy list.

-Manage role
+Manage roles

 A role is a temporary credential configured with policies.
 Unlike policies, which are permanent credentials that can only be assigned to sub accounts, roles can also assign permissions to resources themselves, such as Servers, in addition to accounts.

-Create role
+Create roles

-To create a role, follow these steps:
+To create a role:

-- In the NAVER Cloud Platform console, click Services > Management & Governance > Sub Account > Roles in order.
+> Services > Management & Governance > Sub Account > Roles. - Click [Create role].

 - When the Role information page appears, enter the name, type, and description of the role you want to create.

-- If the role type is Account, also enter the expiration time for unused sessions.
+- If the role type is "Account", also enter the expiration time for unused sessions.

 - Click [Create].

-Single Sign-On Role can be created from Ncloud Single Sign-On.
+Single Sign-On role can be created from Ncloud Single Sign-On.

 View role details

-To view a policy's details, follow these steps:
+To view a policy's details:

-In the NAVER Cloud Platform console, click Services > Management & Governance > Sub Account > Roles in order.
+> Services > Management & Governance > Sub Account > Roles. -

 Enter the role in the search area in the top right corner.